-But I have to admit that for some reason I have never fallen in love with Thailand the way I was captivated by India.
-I don't know why really - from the countryside in the north, to buzzing Bangkok, to glittering temples and turquoise oceans, Thailand is a great place to travel and makes a perfect first time backpacking destination for sure.
+But I have to admit that for some reason I have never fallen in love with Thailand as much as the way I was captivated by India.
+I don’t know why really – from the countryside in the north, to buzzing Bangkok, to glittering temples and turquoise oceans, Thailand is a great place to travel and makes a perfect first time backpacking destination for sure.
 But despite visiting Thailand 3 times now, and spending over 2 months all over the country, I never seem to really fall in love with the country like many others seem to do.

 But still, I’m sure this won’t be my last visit to the land of smiles.
 Thailand is a perfect respite from the sometimes overwhelming chaos traveling of India but for some reason I just can’t connect with Thailand in the way that I do with India.